thewchan/uxf/README.md

     uxf 1.0
     []

+Every UXF file starts with a header line.
+This may be followed by an optional file-level comment and by optional _ttype_ definitions.
+This is followed by the data which is held in a single overall collection.
+(This is no limitation since lists, maps, and tables can nest inside one another.)
-Every UXF file must contain a data collection even if it is merely an empty list (as here) an empty map (e.g., `{}`), or an empty table.
+The data must be present even if it is merely an empty list (as here), an empty map (e.g., `{}`), or an empty table.

 ### CSV to UXF